Just-Irish/irishblog/content/posts/I Hate AI, but Quietly Love It.md

 ---

 No, no, not in the sense that you are thinking - creep.
 I'm sorry, some of you weirdos out there are so far removed from normal societal behaviors that normal people not wanting to interact with you is wholly deserving.
-It's like watching a porn addict try to have a normal relationship - they can't - and they've done that to themselves.
+It's like watching a meth addict try to be normal in society - they can't - and they've done that to themselves.
 Just like you weirdies marrying the AI on your damn phone...
 I can't begin to comprehend the mental process.
 This is not my declaration of war against you, not at all; I'll be your friend, I'm just going to let you know you're really fucking weird and that it is wrong and that I'm slightly uncomfortable.

 Well, enough with that tangent.